An Idea-Packed Nursery

 There's no fear of "here today, gone tomorrow" in this room, thanks in part to the homeowner's color bravado.
 Sure, it's blue and pink.
 But instead of baby-boy blue, it's turquoise.
 And rather than little-girl pink, there's bold magenta -- used sparingly but with impact.
 Sans the stereotypical pastels, the room will easily transition to a cheerful room for an older child.

 Dare we say it?
-It's okay to paint vintage furniture.
+It's OK to paint furniture.
 You'll get maximum pleasure and mileage out of old pieces when they become one with your room.
-This vintage dresser got a jolt of the new and now with magenta paint; another old dresser received a coat of lime green -- not exactly colors that hark back to the good ol' days, but ones that are in sync with the rest of the wood.
+This dresser got a jolt of the new and now with magenta paint.
 For durability, we recommend using a semigloss enamel paint.
 The real beauty?
-A jazzy color doesn't hide the old-fashioned style, which means that the vintage charm of the pieces isn't totally compromised.
+A jazzy color doesn't hide the style, which means that the charm of the piece isn't totally compromised.

 Remove the diaper changing pad from a conventional changing table and what do you have?
 A useless piece of furniture destined for the basement.
 Remove the changing pad from this dresser and you're left with a functional furnishing.
 Don't feel compelled to buy baby-specific furniture when you can adapt existing items.
 A slim mirror below the top shelf will occupy baby while the diaper is being changed.
 A guard rail could easily be added for an extra measure of safety.
 The changing pad covering is made from fabric designed for patio furniture, so it's stain-resistant and durable -- great for wiping up little mishaps that don't warrant a trip through the washing machine.